-“For today’s wider Slovenian public Eugene Ionesco is a classic … Battle spears have fought around Ionesco (and Beckett, Sartre, Camus etc) … With Ionescu Stage 57 gained legitimation of the avant-garde, non-conformistic, critical and ideologically problematic theater.
-But besides the resisantce of the official cultural politics it sustained: Ionesco can therefore be seen as a grandfather or emblem in the name of who the restructure of the Slovene after war drama was fought … Ionesco is a radical critic of the idealism and logo centrism … Rotten meat of the Novo Mesto’s metaphysical tradition is falling off piece by piece, we are faced with the brutal reality of some fake world.
+“For today’s wider Slovenian public, Eugene Ionesco is a classic … A lot of ink has been spilt around Ionesco (and Beckett, Sartre, Camus etc) … With Ionescu Stage 57 gained legitimation of the avant-garde, non-conformist, critical and ideologically problematic theater.
+But besides the resistance of the official cultural politics that it encountered (Ionesco can therefore be seen as a grandfather or emblem in the name of whom the restructure of the Slovene after war drama was fought), Ionesco is a radical critic of the idealism and logo centrism … As the rotten meat of Novo Mesto’s metaphysical tradition falls off piece by piece, we are faced with the brutal reality of some fake world.
 World based upon a lie, fiction, nothing … But what is what it is?
 What is it like?
-To this Ionesco, that is even more eminently philosophical dramatic in CHAIR(S), gives a single answer: The only solid reality is human’s desire, recognition, dreaming … subconscious-conscious yet in majority subconscious practice of desires, constructions of the world.
+To this Ionesco - even more eminently philosophical dramatic in CHAIR(S) - gives a single answer: "The only solid reality is human’s desire, recognition, dreaming … subconscious-conscious yet in majority subconscious practice of desires, constructions of the world.
 The goal is only one – to be God.
 Meaning: to know of the Truth, to be in a position (role), when everyone depends on you, when you are the absolute Father, identical to the Idea (Logos).
-That is the desire of every single one of us, it is the law under which we are constructed, it is the old man’s life tendency … of a human’s self-deceit, reality, desires, dreams, imagination, of the Message that people are waiting for but resists to come (the parallel to the Beckett’s text Waiting for Godot)”
+That is the desire of every single one of us, it is the law under which we are constructed, it is the old man’s life tendency … of a human’s self-deceit, reality, desires, dreams, imagination, of the Message that people are waiting for but resists to come (the parallel to the Beckett’s text Waiting for Godot).”

 4th NETA festival (International Festival Of New European Theatre Action) in Vratsa, Bolgaria: May 2013

-- 1 1th International Theatre Festival Actor of Europe in Resen Macedonia; July 2013
+11th International Theatre Festival Actor of Europe in Resen Macedonia; July 2013